netconstructor/geocat-1/docs/eng/users/source/admin/configuration/index.rst

 XLink resolver
 ``````````````
 Enables/disables the XLink resolver.
-XLink resolver replaces content of the elements that have attribute @xlink:href (except for srv:operatesOn element) with the referenced content.
+XLink resolver replaces content of the elements with attribute @xlink:href (except for srv:operatesOn element) with the referenced content.
 The
 XLink resolver is used for example in Metadata fragments harvester to retrieve the metadata fragments referenced in the metadata and insert in it.

 Clickable hyperlinks
 ````````````````````